A personal loan is a great way to get extra cash when you’re in a pinch.

 If you are considering getting a personal loan but do not know where to begin, we’ve got you covered.

-In this article we will show you how to get a personal loan and get the best rates.
+This article will show you how to get a personal loan and get the best rates.

 A personal loan is an unsecured installment loan that is repaid in monthly installments.
 They are typically for $5,000-$10,000, with a repayment period of 24-60 months.
 They are offered by banks, credit unions, direct lenders, and peer-to-peer lending websites.

 Lenders have minimum credit requirements you need to meet to be eligible.
 The first thing you need to do is to check your credit rating.

 You can check your credit score and report for free on several websites.
 Credit Karma allows you to view your credit score and monitor your credit.

 - Excellent credit – 720 and higher

 - Good credit – 680-719